AAMC MCAT Official Prep Hub Terms and Conditions

 Under no circumstances will your scores on any Prep Product be considered a substitute for scores achieved on an actual MCAT administration.

 All sales are final.
-Refunds will not be issued.
+No refunds or exchanges will be issued.

 Your Security Obligations Regarding Your Account and Use of The Hub